anitchakraborty/icdar/README.md

 ## Background
-This repository is our team's solution of 2019 [ICDAR-SROIE](https://rrc.cvc.uab.es/?ch=13&com=introduction) competition.
-As the name suggests, this competition is mainly about Optical Character Recognition and information extraction:

-> Scanned receipts OCR and information extraction (SROIE) play critical roles in streamlining document-intensive processes and office automation in many financial, accounting and taxation areas.
+Scanned receipts OCR and information extraction (SROIE) play critical roles in streamlining document-intensive processes and office automation in many financial, accounting and taxation areas.

 ### Dataset and Annotations